marek7400/Notepad-/README.md

 starts up.
 Normally, that is the first time a script is called.
 The default startup.py script does some small things like directing the error output to the console, and importing some commonly used modules.

-If you want to register an callback (see :ref:`Notifications`) to run from when Notepad++ starts up, you need to change the startup type to ATSTARTUP, instead of LAZY.
+If you want to register a callback (see :ref:`Notifications`) to run from when Notepad++ starts up, you need to change the startup type to ATSTARTUP, instead of LAZY.
 You can do this in the Configuration dialog.